MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/09/devtools-117.md

 <!-- ====================================================================== -->
 ## New Experiment: Explain console errors/warnings with Copilot in Sidebar

 You can use Copilot in the Edge Sidebar to explain DevTools console errors.
 This feature is available as an experiment starting in Edge 117.
-If sidebar is enabled, you can search for or explain console errors using Copilot in Sidebar by clicking the "Explain this message in sidebar" button next to a message in the Console.
+If sidebar is enabled, you can search for or explain console errors using Copilot in Sidebar by clicking the **Explain this message in sidebar** button next to a message in the Console.
 You won't be able to use this feature if sidebar is disabled.

 This experiment is disabled by default and can be enabled with feature flag `msEdgeAIExplainConsoleError`.
 For example, run Edge browser from command line `msedge.exe --enable-features=msEdgeAIExplainConsoleError`.